KTH-Nek5000/UQit/paper/paper.md

 **Surrogates** play a key role in conducting non-intrusive UQ analyses and computer experiments.
 They establish a functional relation between the simulator outputs (or QoIs) and the model inputs and parameters.
 The surrogates are constructed based on a limited number of training data and once constructed, they are much less expensive to run than the simulators.
-`UQit` uses different approaches to construct surrogates, including Lagrange interpolation, polynomial chaos expansion [@Xiu:2002,@Xiu:2007] and more importantly Gaussian process regression [@Rasmussen:2005,@Gramacy:2020].
+`UQit` uses different approaches to construct surrogates, including Lagrange interpolation, polynomial chaos expansion [@Xiu:2002;@Xiu:2007] and more importantly Gaussian process regression [@Rasmussen:2005;@Gramacy:2020].
-In developing `UQit`, the highest possible flexibility in constructing GPR surrogates have been considered specially when it comes to incorporating the observational uncertainties.
+In developing `UQit`, the highest possible flexibility in constructing GPR surrogates have been considered especially when it comes to incorporating the observational uncertainties.

 The goal of **uncertainty propagation** or **UQ forward problem** is to estimate how the known uncertainties in the inputs and parameters propagate into the QoIs.
-In `UQit`, these problems are efficiently handled using non-intrusive generalized polynomial chaos expansion (PCE), see [@Xiu:2002,@Xiu:2007].
+In `UQit`, these problems are efficiently handled using non-intrusive generalized polynomial chaos expansion (PCE), see [@Xiu:2002;@Xiu:2007].
 For constructing a PCE, `UQit` offers a diverse set of options for the schemes of truncating the expansion, types of parameter samples, and methods to compute the coefficients in the expansion.
 For the latter, regression and projection methods can be adopted.
 As a great feature for computationally expensive CFD simulations, compressed sensing method can be utilized when the number of training samples are less than the number of terms in the expansion.